On Elser's conjecture and the topology of $U$-nucleus complex: Abstract

 \section{Abstract}

-Dorpalen-Barry et al. proved Elser's conjecture about sign of Elser's number by interpreting them as certain sums of reduced Euler characteristic of an abstract simplicial complex known as $U$-nucleus complex.
+Dorpalen-Barry et al. proved Elser's conjecture about signs of Elser's numbers by interpreting them as certain sums of reduced Euler characteristic of an abstract simplicial complex known as $U$-nucleus complex.
 We prove a conjecture posed by them regarding the homology of $U$-nucleus complex.